-1: The Castle of Buxières-les-Clefmont
+1: The Château de Buxières-les-Clefmont

 Site Features

-- State of Disrepair: Some parts of the castle are well preserved, others are in ruins.
+- State of disrepair: Some parts of the castle are well preserved, others are in ruins.

 - Access: Access is relatively easy, although some areas are dangerous.